smnorris/cwf_fishpassage/README.md

 ## Output

 See results in file `outputs/wsg_report.csv`.
-The three selection criteria are noted in the columns:
+The selection criteria are noted in the columns:

 1. `obs_gt5_ind`
 2. `mackenzie_ind`
 3. `barrier_ind`
+4. `manual_review_ind`

 These criteria are combined into the final `consider_wsg` column - consider the watershed group for further analysis if this is column is true.
-Fish ranges columns for each species of interest are added as well for QA.
+Note that fish ranges columns for each species of interest are added for QA.